L | 0.50

 About the Speakers

-Tina Axelrad is the Zoning Administrator for the City and County of Denver, Colorado.
-She leads teams charged with issuing development permits, creating and implementing business practice improvements, performance monitoring, continuing education and new staff training, and enhanced public communications – all revolving around the daily administration of Denver’s zoning regulations to new development in the city.
-Previously, Tina was a Principal City Planner with the City of Denver, where she successfully co-managed the Denver Zoning Code update and implementation project (adopted in June 2010), collaborated on all text amendments to the code, and led various plan implementation projects.
-Previous to her time at Denver, Tina was a principal with Clarion Associates, a national land use and planning consulting firm based in Denver.
-With Clarion, her areas of expertise included development code drafting, design standards and guidelines, redevelopment, comprehensive land use and growth management planning, open space/natural resources preservation, demographic/economic analysis, and identification of market opportunities and related land use issues and constraints.
+Tina Axelrad is the Zoning Administrator for the City and County of Denver, Colorado, responsible for oversight of all zoning permitting functions in the city and a work program including business practice improvements, performance monitoring, continuing education and new staff training, and public communications.
+Previously, Tina was a Principal City Planner with Denver, where she successfully co-managed the Denver Zoning Code update and implementation project (adopted in June 2010), collaborated on all text amendments to the code, and led various plan implementation projects.
+Prior to her time at Denver, Tina was a principal with Clarion Associates, a national land use and planning consulting firm based in Denver, focusing on development code drafting, design standards and guidelines, redevelopment, comprehensive land use and growth management planning, open space/natural resources preservation, and demographic/economic analysis.

 Patricia E. Salkin is Dean and Professor of Law at Touro Law Center.
 She previously served as the Raymond & Ella Smith Distinguished Professor of Law, as well as Associate Dean and Director of the Government Law Center of Albany Law School.
 Salkin is the author of hundreds of books, articles and columns primarily focused on land use, zoning and community development.
 She served two terms as an appointed member of the National Environmental Justice Advisory Council, a Federal Advisory Committee to the U.S. Environmental Protection Agency.
 A member of the American Bar Association’s House of Delegates, Dean Salkin holds and has held many leadership positions within both the ABA and the New York State Bar Association including: Past Chair of the ABA State and Local Government Section and current member of the Standing Committee on Governmental Affairs (ABA); Past Chair of the NYSBA Municipal Law Section and Founding Member and Past Chair of the NYSBA Committee on Attorneys in Public Service; and she has chaired numerous NYSBA task forces including ones focusing on: government ethics, eminent domain, town and village justice courts, and legal education and admission to the bar.
 A nationally recognized scholar on land use law and zoning, Dean Salkin is the author of the popular blog, Law of the Land http://lawoftheland.wordpress.com/.
 Her land use publications include: The 4-volume 4th edition of New York Zoning Law & Practice; the 5-volume 5th edition of American Law of Zoning; Land Use & Sustainable Development: Cases and Materials, 8th ed.; Climate Change and Sustainable Development Law in a Nutshell; Land Use in a Nutshell, 2nd ed., the last three being co-authored works.
 She has served on the Board of Directors of the New York Planning Federation, and has been active in land use reform efforts including membership on the Land Use Advisory Committee of the NYS Legislative Commission on Rural Resources.
 She served for two decades a reporter for the American Planning Association's Planning & Environmental Law (until it ceased publication) and on the Editorial Advisory Board for The Urban Lawyer produced by UMKC School of Law for the ABA.
 Dean Salkin continues to serve as the long-term chair of the American Planning Association's Amicus Curiae Committee.
 She has consulted on land use issues for many national organizations including: the American Planning Association, the American Institute of Certified Planners, the National Academy for Public Administration and the National Governor’s Association.